-US President Donald Trump has praised the gold standard in the past, but could he really bring it back?
+Former US President Donald Trump was keen on returning to the gold standard, but could the US really bring it back?
 We look at whether it’s possible.

-Rumors that the gold standard could be reinstated during Trump’s presidency centered largely on positive comments Trump has made.
-The president has said it would be “wonderful” to bring it back, and a number of his advisors think so too — Judy Shelton, John Allison and others have also expressed support for the idea.
+Rumors that the gold standard could be reinstated during Trump’s presidency centered largely on positive comments he made about the idea.
+The former president suggested that it would be “wonderful” to bring back the gold standard, and a number of his advisors were of the same mind — Judy Shelton, John Allison and others also expressed support for the concept.

-But could the US really return to the gold standard?
-And what would would it mean if Trump brought it back?
-Read on to learn what the gold standard is, how it works, why it ended, what Trump has said about bringing it back and what could happen if he made that happen.
-Plus, take our poll to let us know whether you think it could happen.
+With Trump now out of office, is the US likely to return to the gold standard?
+And what would it mean if that happened?
+Read on to learn what the gold standard is, why it ended, what Trump said about bringing it back — and of course what could happen if it ever came into play again.

 What is the gold standard?

 What is the gold standard and how does it work?
 Put simply, the gold standard is a monetary system where the value of a country’s currency is directly linked to the yellow metal.
 Countries using the gold standard set a fixed price at which to buy and sell gold to determine the value of the nation’s currency.

 For example, if the US went back to the gold standard and set the price of gold at US$500 per ounce, the value of the dollar would be 1/500th of an ounce of gold.
 This would offer reliable price stability.

 By introducing the gold standard, transactions no longer have to be done with heavy gold bullion or gold coins.
 The gold standard also increases the trust needed for successful global trade — the idea is that paper currency has value that is tied to something real.

 The goal of this type of monetary policy is to prevent inflation as well as deflation, and to help promote a stable monetary environment.